 - Sci-fi comic about ancient things people find in melting icebergs

-He lay motionless, sprawled on the bed, gazing at the hospital walls, tall and white, spotted with gray flower patterns, and the whitewashed ceiling above.
+He lay motionless, sprawled on the bed, gazing at the hospital walls, tall and white, spotted with grey flower patterns, and the whitewashed ceiling above.

-"I'd like to run up the wall," thought he, a thin man with brown eyes, now bloodshot and sunken.
+"I'd like to run up the wall," he thought, a thin man with brown eyes, now bloodshot and sunken.
 "Up, up!
 On all my six legs.
 And then across the ceiling..."

 Human.
 Soft, lithe body.
 No chitin plates.
 Wingless.
-Defenseless.
+Defenceless.
 Weak.
 And it lies on its back!
-He remembered too well what it had meant in his past life.
-It had meant that you are stuck with your wings glued to a sweet kissel, twitching your six legs helplessly in the air, and that you are going to die, slowly and miserably.
+He remembered too well what it used to mean in his past life.
+It used to mean that you were stuck with your wings glued to a sweet kissel, twitching your six legs helplessly in the air, and that you were going to die, slowly and miserably.
 There was no way out.